-"Methodological Individualism and Deductive Marxism", Theory and Society, 11:4, 1982 II.
+Nicos Poulantzas, "On Social Classes", New Left Review, 78, 1973 Albert Szymanski, Class Structure: a critical perspective (New York: Praeger, 1983) Pat Walker (ed), Between Capital and Labor (Boston: South End Press, 1979).
+Guiglielmo Carchedi, On the Economic Identification of Social Classes (Routledge & Kegan Paul, 1977) Rosemary Crompton and John Gubbay, Economy and Class Structure (New York: St. Martin's Press, 1978) Dale L. Johnson (ed)., Class & Social Development: a new theory of the middle class (Sage, 1982).
+Adam Przeworski, "Proletariat into a Class: the process of class formation from Kautsky's The Class Struggle to recent contributions", C. 2 in Capitalism and Social Democracy (Cambridge University Press, 1985) pp.47-97 J.K.
+Gibson-Graham, The end f Capitalism (as we know it).
+(Oxford: Blackwell, 1996).
+II.
 Weberian Class Analysis Conventionally, Max Weber's general perspective on class is viewed as the principle theoretical rival to Marx's.
 In some ways this is misleading, for Weber's definition of class, at least within capitalist society, overlaps with that of Marx in many respects - they both adopt relational conceptions of class, they both see class relations as built around the ownership and control of economically significant assets, and they both see the relation of people to these assets as shaping material interests.
 Yet, there are crucial differences.
-Two seem especially important: first, the absence of a exploitation in Weber's conception of class through a series of contrasts with other principles of stratification, especially status.
-Session 5.10/9 John Scott's Reconstruction of a Weberian Class Analysis John Scott presents one of the most systematic and sophisticated elaborations of Weber's conceptual framework for class analysis.
+Two seem especially important: first, the absence of a exploitation in Weber's conception of class relations, and second, the fact that Weber (and especially Weberians) give specificity to the problem of class through a series of contrasts with other principles of stratification, especially status.
+Session 5.
+10/3 John Scott's Reconstruction of a Weberian Class Analysis John Scott presents one of the most systematic and sophisticated elaborations of Weber's conceptual framework for class analysis.
 He is especially concerned with giving precision to the multidimensional space for relational inequality within which class plays a specific role.
-In the readings below I include the standard short piece by Weber on the "Distribution of Power within the Political Community" in which he provides his basic definitions of class, his quite cryptic chapter on "Status Groups and Classes", and Anthony Giddens exegetical summary of Weber's position.
+In the readings below I include the two standard short pieces by Weber that anchor Weber-inspired class analysis: the "Distribution of Power within the Political Community" in which he provides his basic definitions of class, and his quite cryptic chapter on "Status Groups and Classes".
+I also include two discussions of Weber's work: Anthony Giddens exegetical summary of Weber's position, and my exploration of the absence of "exploitation" in Weber's approach.
 The primary reading is Scott's book.
 While I have indicated which chapters are the most important for our purposes, if possible you should read the entire book.
 Required Readings: